Cathedral of the Holy Cross (Boston)

-The Cathedral of the Holy Cross is the cathedral of the Roman Catholic Archdiocese of Boston in Massachusetts.
+The Cathedral of the Holy Cross is the cathedral of the Catholic Archdiocese of Boston in Massachusetts.
 It is one of the largest Catholic churches in New England.

 The cathedral is located in the city's South End on Washington Street.
 Construction of the cathedral started in 1866 and it was dedicated in 1875.
-As of 2025, the rector of the cathedral is Monsignor Kevin J. O'Leary.
+As of 2026, the rector of the cathedral is Christopher K. O'Connor.

 History

-In 1860, Bishop John Fitzpatrick, bishop of the Diocese of Boston, recognized that the diocese had outgrown Holy Cross Cathedral.
+During the first half of the 19th century, the Catholic population in Eastern Massachusetts grew tremendously.
+The cathedral for the Diocese of Boston, Holy Cross Cathedral, was built in 1808.
+By 1860, it was too small to fulfill the needs of the diocese.
+Bishop John Fitzpatrick wanted to replace it with a larger cathedral.
 However, with the outbreak of the American Civil War in 1861, he was unable to start its construction.

 When the war ended in 1865, Bishop John Williams took over planning for the cathedral project.
 He decided to locate the building in the South End neighborhood of Boston.
 The South End was initially developed for Boston's emerging Protestant middle class.
-However, by the time the cathedral was being built, it was transitioning to new immigrants, mostly Irish, as the original residents moved out.

-To finance the new cathedral, the diocese sought donations from wealthy Catholics.
+However, by the time the cathedral was being built, the South End was transitioning to a hub for new immigrants, mostly Irish, as the original residents moved out.To finance the new cathedral, the diocese sought donations from wealthy Catholics.
 It also established a Church Debt Society among working class Catholics; members would donate 50 cents a month for the cathedral construction.
 The diocese also sponsored dramatic readings, concerts, fairs and raffles to raise money.

 The diocese broke ground on the new cathedral on April 29, 1866.
-Williams named it Holy Cross after the relic of True Cross owned by the diocese.
+Williams named it Holy Cross after the relic of the True Cross owned by the diocese.
 This relic was a wooden splinter said to have come from the cross used in the crucifixion of Christ.
 Williams, now archbishop of Boston, dedicated Holy Cross Cathedral on December 8, 1875.

+After Cardinal William O’Connell died in April 1944, his body was held in requiem for five days at Holy Cross Cathedral.
+Over 250,000 people viewed the body.
+Twenty-five hundred people attended his funeral mass inside Holy Cross, with 10,000 additional attendees outside the cathedral.